FieldofClay/hyprland-workspaces/README.md

 The following classes are output, to provide multiple options for theming your workspaces widget.
 * `workspace-button`: all workspaces will have this class
 * `workspace-active`: only the active workspace will have this class.
 Will not be present if workspace is active, but focus is on another monitor.
-* `w<WORKSTATIONID>`: Each workspace will have this class to allow for unique CSS per workspace.
+* `w<WORKSPACEID>`: Each workspace will have this class to allow for unique CSS per workspace.
-* `wa<WORKSTATIONID>`: The active workspace will have this to allow for unique CSS per workspace, when it is active.
+* `wa<WORKSPACEID>`: The active workspace will have this to allow for unique CSS per workspace, when it is active.
 Like `workspace-active`, this does not appear when the focus is on another monitor.